-Welcome newbie to the ultimate SEO Guide For Beginners!
+Welcome to the ultimate SEO Guide For Beginners!
 You are probably curious about what SEO stands for.
 Search Engine Optimization (SEO) is the process of improving the visibility of a website or a web page in search engines via the “natural” or un-paid search results also known as “organic”.
 There are non-organic forms of SEO, which is paid or PPC (Pay-per-click) advertising.
 SEO is essential for any business – the higher you rank on search engine results, the more frequently a site appears in search results.
 In turn, this will lead to more visitors to your website.

 SEO Guide For Beginners Part I – How the Internet Works & Local SEO

 As a newbie, a few of the first things you learn is how to create content for social media accounts, how sites get crawled and find all the pages that exist under the domain.
 When you start your SEO education, you will gain a better understanding of the Internet and see how everything connects.
 Search engines analyze the web using bots.
 Google crawls the whole internet over and over constantly, explores websites, and ranks them based on complex algorithms.

 Our job is to make sure the site is working properly as well as all the pages and links.
 The URL’s should act as little files, organized into folders, organized into bigger folders, and contained in one giant folder (the domain).
 These folders are arranged with keywords and phrases that allow Google bots to scan the sites.
 This allows Google to crawl the site quickly, see which pages are related, and determine the main concepts easily.
 Additionally, these are also keywords and phrases that your client searches for.